rchelx/WebJava-Simulator-for-RISC-processor/README.txt

+To test the application:
+1. Download the entire repository
-1. To test the application, open the HTML file - WebJava Simulator for RISC Processor.html on browser
+2. Open the HTML file - WebJava Simulator for RISC Processor.html on browser

 Test instructions: